servomac/apistar-from-scratch/tutorial/02-crud-api.md

 ### py.test

-In the `tests/test_app.yml`, add two simple tests that call the views and assert that they return an empty dictionary.
+In `tests/test_app.yml`, add two simple tests that call the views and assert that they return an empty dictionary.

 ```python
 from project.views import list_tasks, add_task